-- Light and compact so great to take on the go
+- Light and compact so great to take on the go.

-- Easily adjustable for different people
+- Easily adjustable for different people.

-- Lots of beautiful patterns and styles to choose from
+- Lots of beautiful patterns and styles to choose from.

-- Works for newborns through toddlers
+- Works for newborns through toddlers.

-- Easy to take your baby in and out of
+- Easy to take your baby in and out of.

 Cons of the Sling Ring

-- May take some practice getting the baby in a good position
+- May take some practice getting the baby in a good position.

-- May not work as well for bigger babies or toddlers
+- May not work as well for bigger babies or toddlers.

 Mesh Ring Sling: 0-18 Months

-This carrier made everything a lot easier.
-I could hold my son while washing both of us up and not have to worry about dropping him.
-The Mesh Ring Sling also works great for trips to the pool, water park, or the beach.
+The Mesh Sling Ring made everything a lot easier.
+I could hold my son while washing both of us and not have to worry about dropping him.
+It also works great for trips to the pool, water park, or the beach.

 Pros of the Mesh Sling Ring

-- Mesh fabric that can get wet
+- Mesh fabric that can get wet.

-- Easy to get baby in and out of
+- Easy to get baby in and out of.

-- Breathable fabric so baby doesn’t get hot
+- Breathable fabric so baby doesn’t get hot.

-- Easy to adjust for different wearers
+- Easy to adjust for different wearers.

-- Easy to adjust for different sized children
+- Easy to adjust for different-sized children.

-- Good for newborns through toddlers
+- Good for newborns through toddlers.

-- Great for water activities
+- Great for water activities.

-- Lightweight and compact, so easy to take on the go
+- Lightweight and compact, so easy to take on the go.

 Cons of the Mesh Sling Ring

-- May not be able to use it very long for bigger babies
+- May not be able to use it very long for bigger babies.

 Mei Tai: 0-24 Months

-My next pick for the best baby carriers for 0-24 months is the Mei Tai baby carrier.
-After my son started growing out of his Moby Wrap and was finally big enough to be back carried, I started researching different carriers.
+My next pick for the best babywearing carriers for 0-24 months is the Mei Tai baby carrier.
+You can use it for front carry, hip carry, and back carry.

 Pros of the Mei Tai

-- Comfortable for bigger babies and toddlers
+- Comfortable for bigger babies and toddlers.

-- Easy to adjust to different sized children
+- Easy to adjust to different-sized children.

-- Easy to adjust for different wearers
+- Easy to adjust for different wearers.

-- 3 different carry positions
+- 3 different carry positions.

-- Machine washable
+- Machine washable.

-- Good for newborns up to toddlers without any major adjustments
+- Good for newborns up to toddlers without any major adjustments.

 Cons of the Mei Tai

-- There is a slight learning curve to using the back carry position
+- There is a slight learning curve to using the back carry position.

 Tula Baby Carrier: 6-24 Months